Tomlee03bu/Project1-CUDA-Flocking/README.md

 Changing the block dimension changes how threads are grouped and scheduled on the GPU.
 In our implementation, changing the block size also changes the number of blocks launched.
 We observed that block size 32 often resulted in slower kernel execution, especially for the coherent implementation, while larger block sizes generally performed better.

 However, increasing block size did not always continue to improve performance.
 This is because GPU performance depends on balancing the number of threads per block with the number of blocks that can run in parallel.
 This also explains why some individual kernels showed noticeable timing differences while the overall FPS changed only slightly.

+**Effect of Cell Width**

+Although the smaller cell width requires checking up to 27 cells instead of 8, each cell covers a smaller volume and therefore tends to contain fewer boids.
+With the larger cells, fewer cells need to be visited, but each cell can contain more particles that must be examined and distance-tested.

+At larger particle counts, the cost of checking additional particles within the larger 8-cell configuration appears to outweigh the overhead of visiting more, smaller cells.
+This likely explains why the 27-cell configuration performed better at higher particle counts despite requiring more neighboring-cell lookups.